Berry-More/seiscomp-manager/README.md

 # Station XML

-First step - it is creation of stations metadata in Seiscomp data base.
+First step - it is creation of stations metadata in **Seiscomp** database.
 It is very important step, because, if your set this information badly, you can face with big problems in future.
 In general, all information about seismological station consists in **StationXML** file.
 You can create this file using my notebook `station_xml.ipynb`.

 You should add information about:
 - station codes (names)